History of the Charlotte Hornets: Final Bobcats season and restoration of the Hornets name, 2013–2014

-2014–present: Return of the Hornets
+Charlotte Hornets, 2014–present

-2014–15 season: Return of the Hornets and the birth of Buzz City
+Restoration of the Hornets identity, 2014–2015

-On May 20, 2014, the Bobcats became the second incarnation of the Charlotte Hornets.
-At a press conference, team officials also announced that the renamed Hornets reclaimed the history and records of the 1988–2002 Hornets, while all of the Hornets' records during their time in New Orleans from 2002 to 2013 remained with the Pelicans.
+On May 20, 2014, the Bobcats officially adopted the Charlotte Hornets name.
+Team officials also announced that the renamed franchise had been assigned the history and records of the 1988–2002 Charlotte teams, while the New Orleans organization retained its records and history from 2002 onward.
 Charlotte had already been using footage of the original Hornets as part of the "Buzz City" campaign.